ComNets-Bremen/Python-Course/examples/README.md

 * On Unix / Linux / MacOS, you can usually use `pip install <package name>` to install packages
 * On Windows, you will find the corresponding command in the `C:\Python2x\Scripts` directory.
-Open a shell, cd into that directory and execute the command as mentioned above
+Open a shell, change into that directory and execute the command as mentioned above

 For this tutorial, the following packages are required: